Activating the mailbox Guard

 - (Optional) An existing PGP key pair

-Activating the mailbox Guard – Step-by-step setup
+Activating the mailbox Guard – Step-by-step

 The mailbox Guard allows you to encrypt your emails securely directly in the web client – without additional software.
 Thanks to the server-side PGP integration, messages can be encrypted and decrypted conveniently.